ipfs/specs/api/README.md

 IPFS API Specifications (core + http + cli)
 ===========================================

-> This document presentes the specifications for the IPFS APIs, namely: 'core', the programmatic interface, 'http', a networked API interface over HTTP and 'cli', the command line interface to interact with IPFS.
+> This document presents the specifications for the IPFS APIs, namely: 'core', the programmatic interface, 'http', a networked API interface over HTTP and 'cli', the command line interface to interact with IPFS.

 Authors: